USNS Bartlett

 USNS Bartlett (T-AGOR-13) was a oceanographic research ship acquired by the U.S. Navy (USN) in 1969.
 She was named after oceanographer Captain John R. Bartlett of the USN.
 Bartlett was one of the ships under the technical direction of the Naval Oceanographic Office (NAVOCEANO) operating as an Auxiliary General Oceanographic Research (AGOR) program "pool" ship for support of Navy laboratories on each coast as well as NAVOCEANO projects.
-It's radio callsign was NBAD.
+Its radio callsign was NBAD.
 The ship was first assigned to support laboratories on the West Coast with last operations in similar support on the East Coast and Atlantic.

 In 1993 the ship was transferred to the Royal Moroccan Navy.